 Trouble with your mobile home roof can cause big problems.
 Your dream home can quickly turn into a nightmare when a roof problem strikes.
 All sorts of damage can quickly occur when water gets into your home because of damaged mobile home roofing.
 When you see the first signs of any sort of trouble, it is imperative to seek a mobile home roof repair.

 If it is a major fix, or your roof is beyond the point of repair, mobile home roof overs may be just what you need.
-Today we are going to discuss mobile home roofing with you and how to assess if your roof may be rotting and need attention.
+Today we are going to discuss mobile home roofing with you.
+We will show you how to assess if your mobile home roof may be rotting and need attention.

-No matter what kind of roof your mobile home has, flat or pitched, shingled, rubber or metal, they all face wear and tear from the elements of mother nature.
-Heavy or blowing rains can flood gutter systems or work up under shingles, but even more challenging for mobile home roofs is snow and ice.
-Frozen water tends to sit on flatter roofs and can peel up shingles and cause material breakdown due to the freeze/thaw cycle.
+No matter what kind of roof your mobile home has, flat or pitched, shingled, rubber or metal.
+They all face wear and tear from the elements of mother nature.
+Heavy or blowing rains can flood gutter systems.
+It can work up shingles causing damage.
+Even more challenging for mobile home roofs is snow and ice.
+Frozen water tends to sit on flatter roofs and can peel up shingles.
+This can cause material breakdown due to the freeze/thaw cycle.

 Ventilation is important to mobile homes roofs

 One area that homeowners often neglect that can cause roofing wear and tear is moisture due to poor ventilation.
-This is especially prevalent in older mobile home models that may not have ventilation to allow air circulation and heat to escape.
-These building codes have been updated, but if your mobile home is vintage, you will want to assess this area.
+This is especially prevalent in older mobile home models.
+They may not have ventilation to allow air circulation and heat to escape.

 Knowing Your Mobile Home Roof